TaitoUnited/taito-cli/README.md

     taito db recreate:dev                    # Recreate database
     taito db diff:local dev                  # Diff database schemas between dev and local environment taito db copy:local dev                  # Copy database from dev environment to local environment

-Taito-cli is designed so that plugins may execute a single command together in co-operation.
-For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authenticating using the retrieved secrets.
-Taito-cli executes all this for you with a single command.

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.